primus-labs/DVC-Brevis/README.md

   - **Account ID (Email Address)**: Parses the `email` field to extract the registered email address. *(zkVM Public: Hash)*

-  - **Prime Membership Status**: Parses the prime_plan HTML snippet to detect the presence of the "Prime" keyword. (zkVM Public: Prime Member or not)
+  - **Prime Membership Status**: Parses the prime_plan HTML snippet to detect the presence of the "Prime" keyword. *(zkVM Public: Prime Member or not)*

   - **Orders Volume**: Parses the numerical values from `last_3_months_orders` and `year_2025_orders`, and calculates the sum.
 Compares the total number of orders against the threshold provided by the business rules (e.g., > 20 orders). *(zkVM Public: Comparison Result)*

-  - **Account Active Time**: Parses the `years` array to identify the earliest years (e.g., 2024) as the account active starting time.
+  - **Account Active Time**: Parses the `years` array to identify the earliest years (e.g., "2024") as the account active starting time.
 Compares this year against the time threshold provided by the business rules (e.g., active for more than 5 years). *(zkVM Public: Comparison Result)*

 - **Attestation data in plaintext**